gaurav-kamti/PartnerScan/README.md

                               │
                               ▼
                     1. Visit /landing
-                    2. Create account / Login
+                    2. Create account (with email verification)
-                              │
+                    3. Verify email with 6-digit OTP code
+                    4. Login (or skip verification if already verified) │
                               ▼
                     3. Redirected to /dashboard